February 4, 2012

 Enhanced by Zemanta

-13 questions about social media and thought leadership
+13 questions about social media and idea marketing

 Earlier this week I participated in one of MarketingProfs’ TechChats (just do a Twitter search on the #TechChat hashtag to find the dialogue).